tpayne/CloudRun/samples/SimpleSpringApp/README.md

 Fully Automated Build/Deploy
 ----------------------------
 To do a fully automated build and deploy, press the button below.
+This will run the process directly on GCP - although you will need to answer some questions.

 [<img src="https://storage.googleapis.com/cloudrun/button.svg" alt="Run on Google Cloud" height="30">][run_button_auto]